Home ยป Italian Pasta Recipes ยป San Marzano Tomato Sauce

 Finely chopping onions with rocking knife.

 Firstly, chop the onion very finely.
-This must be done properly because large onion pieces in the smooth sauce aren’t good.
+Large onion pieces aren’t pleasant in the smooth sauce, so chop them finely.
 Alternatively, mince the onion.

 Two cloves of cooked garlic.

-In a cold skillet, add the extra virgin olive oil and the cracked garlic.
-Place the skillet over medium heat, allowing the garlic to simmer and become pale gold then remove the garlic and discard.
-Never let the garlic become dark or burnt.
-If this happens, it’s best to start again.
+Heat the extra virgin olive oil and the cracked garlic in the skillet over medium heat, allowing the garlic to simmer and become pale gold.
+Then, remove the garlic and discard it.

 Finely chopped onion being stirred in a skillet with wooden spoon.

-Add the very finely chopped onion and cook over medium heat for 5-8 minutes stirring regularly.
-The onion will soften but shouldn’t color beyond golden.
-Monitor cooking the onion closely and adjust the temperature accordingly.
+Add the very finely chopped onion and cook over medium heat for 5-8 minutes, stirring regularly.

 Tomato puree being added to cooked, finely chopped onion.

 Hint: The canned tomatoes should be pureed using a stick blender or a small food processor.
 You can also pass the tomatoes through a sieve.
-If you prefer, crush the tomatoes with your hands, chop them or just crush with the back of the spoon as they cook for a coarse sauce.
+If you prefer, crush the tomatoes with your hands or chop them, or crush the tomatoes with a fork as they cook for a coarse sauce.
 Always use whole tomatoes for this sauce – the quality is much better than canned crushed tomatoes.

 Substitutions